bballdave025/nyquist-text-existence/for_Keith_-_thematic_image_B_discussion_and_kana_challenge.md

 Hey Keith.
 This is a conversational artifact of our collaboration. you might want to go look at the images in `draft_figures/`, read `thematic_image_info.md` and hopefully be able to tie the images to the document.
 If you can't, because items not clear as mud, you should still take up this challenge.
 (By the way, if you want more details in a less-coherent package, go to the section after the challenge and four horizontal separators called _Idea Tracking_.
 Preferably before submission to FHTW, but for sure before submission to a journal or presentation at FHTW, we **need** to go through the points in the longer discussion.)

 ## The Challenge
+## Thematic Challenge: A Minimal CJKV Nyquist Test Case

+To complement Image B with a cross-script contrast, we propose the following challenge for further exploration.

+### Japanese Dakuten / Handakuten Contrast

+> (Super-Gold Star Challenge: “Can you find a genealogical document where something like ぼ / ぽ / ボ / ポ is present, and then test whether the diacritic survives downsampling independently of the base glyph?”)

+Consider the hiragana forms:

+- **は** (ha)
+- **ば** (ba) — voiced via dakuten (゛)
+- **ぱ** (pa) — plosive via handakuten (゜)

+The base glyph shape is identical.
+The semantic distinction is carried entirely by **small diacritic marks**.

+A parallel contrast exists in katakana:

+- **ボ** (bo)
+- **ポ** (po)

+Katakana’s straighter strokes may survive downsampling slightly better than hiragana, enabling controlled comparison across scripts with identical phonetic content.

+### Why This Challenge Is Interesting

+This setup allows one to test:

+- whether *text existence* survives after semantic distinction fails,
+- how different scripts distribute critical spatial frequencies,
+- and whether digitization pipelines erase decisive marks before larger glyph structure collapses.

+The challenge mirrors the Latin minim example in Image B while extending the Nyquist argument across writing systems.

 ---